pablogila/CrystalReader/README.md

 ## Requirements

-You will need **Python 3.X**, and the following libraries:

-* pandas

-Using a virtual environment such as venv is recommended, but not necessary.
+CrystalReader runs in **Python 3.X** with **Pandas** installed.
+The use of a virtual environment such as venv is recommended, but not required.

 ## Usage